Plutonium-238: Nuclear powered pacemakers

 In a letter to the New England Journal of Medicine discussing a woman who received a Numec NU-5 decades ago that is continuously operating, despite an original $5,000 price tag equivalent to $23,000 in 2007 dollars, the follow-up costs have been about $19,000 compared with $55,000 for a battery-powered pacemaker.

 Another nuclear powered pacemaker was the Medtronics “Laurens-Alcatel Model 9000”.
-Approximately 1600 nuclear powered cardiac pacemakers and/or battery assemblies have been located across the United States which are eligible for recovery by the Off-Site Source Recovery Project (OSRP) Team at Los Alamos National Laboratory (LANL).
+Approximately 1600 nuclear-powered cardiac pacemakers and/or battery assemblies have been located across the United States, and are eligible for recovery by the Off-Site Source Recovery Project (OSRP) Team at Los Alamos National Laboratory (LANL).

 Production

 Reactor-grade plutonium from spent nuclear fuel contains various isotopes of plutonium.
 238Pu makes up only one or two percent, but it may be responsible for much of the short-term decay heat because of its short half-life relative to other plutonium isotopes.
 Reactor-grade plutonium is not useful for producing 238Pu for RTGs because difficult isotopic separation would be needed.

 Pure plutonium-238 is prepared by neutron irradiation of neptunium-237, one of the minor actinides that can be recovered from spent nuclear fuel during reprocessing, or by the neutron irradiation of americium in a reactor.
 The targets are purified chemically, including dissolution in nitric acid to extract the plutonium-238.
 A 100 kg sample of light water reactor fuel that has been irradiated for three years contains only about 700 grams (0.7% by weight) of neptunium-237, which must be extracted and purified.
-Significant amounts of pure 238Pu could also be produced in a thorium fuel cycle.

 In the US, the Department of Energy's Space and Defense Power Systems Initiative of the Office of Nuclear Energy processes 238Pu, maintains its storage, and develops, produces, transports and manages safety of radioisotope power and heating units for both space exploration and national security spacecraft.

 As of March 2015, a total of 35 kg of 238Pu was available for civil space uses.
-Out of the inventory, 17 kg remained in a condition meeting NASA specifications for power delivery; it is this pool of 238Pu that would be used in a multi-mission radioisotope thermoelectric generator (MMRTG) for the 2020 Mars Rover mission and two additional MMRTGs for a notional 2024 NASA mission.
+Out of the inventory, 17 kg remained in a condition meeting NASA specifications for power delivery.
+Some of this pool of 238Pu was used in a multi-mission radioisotope thermoelectric generator (MMRTG) for the 2020 Mars Rover mission and two additional MMRTGs for a notional 2024 NASA mission.
 21 kg would remain after that, including approximately 4 kg just barely meeting the NASA specification.

 Since isotope content in the material is lost over time to radioactive decay while in storage, this stock could be brought up to NASA specifications by blending it with a smaller amount of freshly produced 238Pu with a higher content of the isotope, and therefore energy density.